girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 2/React_Props_vs_State.md

 ## React Props :-

 We know that components in React are used again and again in the UI, but we don’t normally render the same component with the same data.
 Sometimes we need to change the content inside a component.
-Props come to play in these cases, as they are passed into the component and the user.
+Props come to play in these cases, as they are passed into the component by the user.
 Let’s see how they work:
 ___

 ## Props in Class Component :-